chen42/openbehavior/operantLicking/Assembly.md

 ## 3D printed frame
 The frame is printed in two parts and put together using Krazy glue.
 Because of its size, the results are much better if you print it on a heated platform.
 You can also printed it as a single piece, but you need to enable 'supports' and clean them up afterwards.
 ![] (images/frame0.jpg)

 Add a hex nut to the small opening on the spout holder.
-Use a thumbscrew to hold the spout in place.
+Use a thumbscrew to hold the spout (not shown) in place.
 ![] (images/thumbscrew.jpg)

+Solder one 100 ohm resister to a 5 mm LED (clear).
+![] (images/cuelight.jpg)

+Insert the LED into the cue light slot.
+Fix it in place using the small piece.
+![] (images/cutlight2.jpg)